webdicebot-project/add-ons/README.md

-# Web DiceBot's Extensions
+# Web DiceBot's Add-on

-> These are extensions created by users to add more functionality to Web DiceBot
+> These are add-on created by users to add more functionality to Web DiceBot

 ## Thank to: